7Block Labs

 web3 lifecycle: Secure Upgrades, Incident Playbooks, and Sunsetting Smart Contracts

-In this post we distill battle-tested patterns, concrete parameters, and the newest tooling so you can ship faster without gambling with governance, keys, or user funds.
+In this post, we break down tried-and-true patterns, solid parameters, and the latest tools to help you ship faster--without taking unnecessary risks with governance, keys, or user funds.

 Who this is for and why it matters now